mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/texture.rst

 Strength
 --------

 This allows you to set the texture to Sensors.
-It will use the cutoff to continuously draw lighter values of the texture (making the result darker)
+It will use the cutoff to continuously draw lighter values of the texture (making the result darker).

 .. image:: /images/brushes/Krita_2_9_brushengine_texture_03.png

 .. seealso::

-    `David Revoy describing the texture feature (old) <http://www.davidrevoy.com/article107/textured-brush-in-floss-digital-painting>`_
+    `David Revoy describing the texture feature (old). <http://www.davidrevoy.com/article107/textured-brush-in-floss-digital-painting>`_